 Cliff represents the period that must elapse before starting the vesting.
 It is associated with a catch-up so you don’t just postpone the vesting schedule, but hinder people from leaving during the cliff period (where they would lose everything).
-For instance, in the later example, if the vesting is granted on a monthly basis with a one year cliff, the employee leaving the day before the first year, he wouldn’t have any stocks (and not the first eleven months of vesting he would get without cliff), but the day after the first year he would indeed get the 25%.
+For instance, in the later example, if the vesting is granted on a monthly basis with a one year cliff, the employee leaving the day before the first year, he wouldn’t have any stock (and not the first eleven months of vesting he would get without cliff), but the day after the first year he would indeed get the 25%.

 How much equity should you give?

 The equity package is depending on several variables, but it is mostly linked to the attractivity of your company, how strategic a position is, how hard a candidate is to attract and to retain.

 Basically, if you are very early stage, looking for a CTO, not being able to pay market price and having a call from an exceptionally talented technical person, in a market where there is a shortage of tech talents, you’d better be ready to give a significative stock plan.